Caffeine: How Much is Too Much?

 She notes that the highest amount recommended for adults is 400 mg per day, and most Americans do not exceed this amount.
 However, some people do, while others might be more sensitive to its effects.

 "No matter how you get it – whether from a latte or a can of pop – it adds up,” Rude said.
-“Too much can cause jitters, trouble getting to sleep or remaining asleep and headaches.
-These can all be signs that you need to cut back and include more healthful options, such as water.”
+“Too much can cause jitters, trouble getting to sleep or remaining asleep and headaches."

-Rude added that extremely large amounts can cause abnormal heart rhythms or lead to a rapid heartbeat.
+Rude added that extremely large amounts of caffeine can cause abnormal heart rhythms or lead to a rapid heartbeat.

 Keeping an eye on how much you ingest is never a bad idea, Rude said.
 She also mentioned the common misconception on serving sizes.

-“You can look at a chart like the one with this story and think that your drink of choice isn’t too bad, but most coffee shops serve larger-than-8 ounce sized drinks, and it can add up fast,” she said.
+“You can look at a chart like the one below and think that your drink of choice isn’t too bad,” she said.
 “The same rule applies for soda.
 If you drink a 20-ounce bottle of a higher-caffeine choice, you could be blasting past a modest amount of this stimulant.”

 The following chart spells out the amounts in many common drinks.
 Common in many foods and drinks, caffeine is a drug, and it’s usually measured in milligrams.
-Most professionals encourage adults to consume no more than 500 milligrams a day; for young kids, no caffeine is recommended and for teens, 100 milligrams a day is a good limit.
+Most professionals encourage these simple limits:

 With those ideas in mind, here’s a look at the levels of caffeine in some common drinks: